 a Spring vignette display with vintage decor and a vintage hanky with Tulips

-How to Use Vintage Handkerchiefs as Decor
+How to Use Vintage Handkerchiefs as Decor: 4 Creative Ways to Display Them

-In a Bowl.
+1. Vintage Handkerchiefs In a Bowl.

 A super easy way to use a hanky as decor is to display it in a bowl.
 Any shallow bowl will work.

+All I did was place one end of the hanky in a bowl and let the other end hang out the front.
 If the hanky has decorative lace or embroidery work that you want to showcase, fold the hanky in such a way so that the pretty detail is showing.

 For example, with the linen hanky below, I folded it in half lengthwise so it made a triangle, then folded both ends in.
 I was left with the white flowers showing in the front, which is exactly the look I was going for!